historicalnetworkresearch/netsci-maastricht/index.md

 ### Call for Abstracts

 We invite abstracts of published / unpublished / in progress work for short talks and/or posters to present at the satellite symposium.
-The scope includes but is not limited to:
+The scope includes (but is not limited to):

 - Comparison and integration of various historical datasets
 - Network representation of prosopographical or relational data